ncrmro/scytale/README.md

 - private key generation
 - certificate generation

+What typically should happen is any downstream services should b

+### Renewal/Deployment of new certificates and keys.

+Some services require a limit on certificate validity.
+Chrome and Safari usually limit this to about 365 days, Letsencrypt certs are valid for and renew per month.

+When we renew or add new certificates downstream services can be notified use a webhook.

+When using a different Ansible project you can have it trigger a handler if any of the certificates or keys change.

 ## Keys

 While certificates should be thought as semi ephemeral (more info in [Renewal](#renewal)) keys should not change and